-Executive directors are required to retire from the company at the age of 63 years.
-The retirement age of Executive Committee members is generally between the ages of 63 years and 65 years, and differs by region.
+Executive directors are required to retire from the company at the age of 63.
+The retirement age of executive committee members is generally between 63 and 65 years, and differs by region.

 Choice of performance measures and approach to target setting

 The table below shows the metrics for 2019, why they were chosen and how targets are set.